 The Gas Safety (Installation and Use) Regulations 1998 outline the duties a landlord must carry out to ensure all gas appliances, fittings, chimneys and flues are safe and working efficiently.
 A landlord or letting agent working on their behalf letting a property with gas appliances installed have three main legal responsibilities: gas safety checks, keeping gas safety records and ongoing maintenance.

 All gas appliances and flues in a rental property must undergo an annual gas safety check – and always by a Gas Safe-registered engineer.
+This includes all gas appliances, such as the gas oven, which must be checked annually by a certified engineer.

 Once such a check has been conducted, a Landlord Gas Safety Record or Gas Safety certificate with details of all the checks that were carried out will be provided.
 Sometimes this will be referred to as a CP12 certificate.